Georgia Peace Project

 LODGING AND MEALS

-Seven nights at Ibis Styles, a 3-star hotel (Monday, June 23-Tuesday, July 1), six days of unique activities, meals as indicated in the sample schedule below (breakfast at the hotel is always included), and transportation to activities provided.
+Eight nights at Ibis Styles, or comparable 3-star hotel (Monday, June 29-Tuesday, July 7), eight days of unique activities, meals as indicated in the sample schedule below (breakfast at the hotel is always included), and transportation to activities provided.

-The program begins in the morning on Tuesday, June 24.
-Participants should plan to arrive by June 23.
-Additional nights either before June 23 or after July 1 can be arranged.
+The program begins in the late afternoon on Monday, June 29.
+Participants should plan to arrive June 28 or early in the day June 29.
+Additional nights either before June 29 or after July 7 can be arranged.
+The optional mountain excursion add-on will head to Kazbeghi early on July 7 and return on July 9, in time for late July 9 departures.

 Sample Schedule